i2mint/i2mint/misc/logs/2024/thor.md

 For next i2mint synch meeting:

 * [ ] [s3dol](https://github.com/i2mint/s3dol/actions/runs/11797788730/job/32862527293#step:7:1630) not publishing because of validation.
 Seems like tests depended on something that is not there anymore.
 See with VF what used to be the deps.
-* [ ] Look into why the `configure_github_pages` doesn't work on some repos (two reasons: missing branch (might be that the CI is still the old one) and 10 of them (`kafkaposted`, `redisposted`, etc.) for some other reason.
-Missing branch (e.g. [creek](https://github.com/i2mint/creek)).
-Othe (e.g. [kafkaposted](https://github.com/i2mint/kafkaposted).
-See "set github settings for pages" section of my "Scrap 2024" notebook for code. --> TODO: (1) Write github API script to create branches for urls that need it.
-(2) include this in CI?
-[See 2024-11-06 CI problem] (https://github.com/i2mint/i2mint/blob/main/misc/logs/2024/thor.md#2024-11-06) and attempt to a solution -- seems like it's the same problem.
 * [ ] [making CI fail when there's an error](https://github.com/i2mint/i2mint/discussions/13#discussioncomment-10529978)
 * [ ] Look into, the signature-comparison framework (see https://github.com/i2mint/i2/discussions/63 and https://github.com/i2mint/i2/discussions/76).
 Concrete goal: Refactor `is_call_compatible` to the framework.